-Monday, April 1 is the last day upon which May 2019 and November 2019 Degree Candidates may submit an approved petition for a secondary field to the Office of the Registrar.
-Please meet with an ec concentration advisor by 4pm that day.
+March, May, and November 2020 grads: The deadline to submit an approved petition for a secondary field to the Office of the Registrar is not yet posted.
+Please check here for updates.
+Once the deadlines are posted, you must meet with an ec concentration advisor before the deadline day.

 Secondary Field submissions are approved when you are enrolled in the last class that fulfills the requirements.
 In order to have your secondary field approved: